zverugin8/Terraform/different_cloud_tasks/aws/task_aws.md

 - Terraform created infrastructure with no errors
 - AWS resources created as expected (check AWS Console)
+- After a new instance launch, a new text file appears in the S3 bucket with the appropriate text.
 - Push *.tf configuration files to git
 - Check your efforts through the proctor gitlab pipeline.